 The academic policies of the School are established by the College and the Health Professions Education Executive Committee.
 Health Professions Admissions, Curriculum, Student Promotions and Academic Achievement, and Faculty Appointments and Promotions Committees are subcommittees of the Health Professions Education Executive Committee.
-These subcommittees implement the College's policies in their respective areas and recommend new policies to the Health Professions Education Executive Committee for consideration.
+These subcommittees implement the College's policies in their respective areas and recommend new policies to the Health Professions Education.